tataraba/django-slideshow/README.md

     </textarea>
 </section>
 ```
+> Note that in neither case, you have to add `<head>` or `<body>` tags or anything like that.
+This is intended.
+Those pieces are added by templates automatically.

-Obviously, the slides can get much fancier than that, but for that, you'll have to look through the [revealjs documentation](https://revealjs.com/markup/).
+Obviously, the slides can get much fancier than these examples, but for more on that, you'll have to look through the [revealjs documentation](https://revealjs.com/markup/).

-## Notes <a name = "notes"></a>
+## :notes: Notes <a name = "notes"></a>

 This is very much a work in progress.
 Several features are missing and I need to add a lot more documentation.